Patrick-Sawyer/game-of-life-react-app/README.md

 # Approach

 For this project I opted to use react, as I wanted to get a visual representation of the data, as well as get some practise using react.
 I split it into cell components, row components and a game component.
 Each cell's state is stored in a master 'grid' in the game's state, and filtered down to the cell components.
+All the logic is in the game component.